 Leonard Bernstein: the limitless musician

 Although the conductor’s charisma and warmth were renowned, the prolific, heterogeneous and eclectic composer cannot be forgotten.
-His classical reminiscences, Hassidic songs, American folklore and jazz made Bernstein the symbol of the American melting pot.
+His classical reminiscences, Hassidic songs, American folklore and jazz made Leonard Bernstein the symbol of the American melting pot.
 His great spirituality demonstrated in his Symphony No. 2 or the Chichester Psalms was present in his forever-lyrical music.

 Without either frontiers or barricades, from the music hall to the opera house and with a contagious passion, Leonard Bernstein succeeded in ploughing a furrow far from clans, cliques and quarrels.
 Whether he be playing the Rhapsody in Blue on the piano, explaining orchestral instruments to a hall of children, recording Mahler’s symphonies with the Wiener Philharmoniker or composing one of the works most performed throughout the world, (West Side Story), Bernstein proved that music was his ideal and absolute means of expression.

 Upper right picture : Courtesy of ICA Classics.
 Cover for the Leonard Bernstein / Stravinsky DVD..